 - Needed a full-time role

 - Looking for more responsibility

-As a recent graduate, your most likely reason will be either ‘focusing on education’ or ‘returned to education’
+As a recent graduate, it’s most likely that your reason will be education related.

 Do you have any gaps in your employment history?
 As a recent graduate, this may be unlikely, but let’s say you took a year out after completing your degree.
 Don’t just ignore this fact, instead you should mention (briefly) what you did.
-If you went on a gap year, you may even be able to spin it into a learning experience.
+If you went on a gap year, you may even be able to use this information to enhance the content of your job application as it would have been a learning experience.

-Generally, you want to ensure that any skills and abilities you list are relevant to the job.
+Generally, you want to ensure that any skills and abilities you list are relevant to the job you are applying for.
 Most jobs have further information available, which will usually list what skills are essential and which are desirable.
 Make sure you mention these!
 For instance, if it’s essential you are a fast typer – explicitly include the words ‘fast typer’ in this section.
 Not sure what kind of skills employers are looking for?
 Here’s a list of some common ones